 The Falmouth Art Center is dedicated to the visual arts, providing educational and exhibition opportunities on a year-round basis.
 We welcome students of all ages and abilities and all who enjoy and appreciate art.

 The original home of the Falmouth Artists Guild located on Main Street

 was the Marks House, commonly known as the “Poor House”.

-The Falmouth Artists Guild began over 50 years ago when a small group of Falmouth painters gathered and began informal art classes.
+The Falmouth Artists Guild was established in 1966 when a small group of Falmouth painters gathered and began informal art classes.
 They soon realized that working in a group improved their love of art and their artistic skills.
-Since their formation in 1966, the Guild has grown in ways the founders never could have imagined, and today we are the Falmouth Art Center, a tax-exempt, non-profit organization with over 600 members and a full roster of classes, workshops, exhibits, and art sales offered on a year-round basis.
+Since their formation the Guild has grown in ways the founders never could have imagined, and today we are the Falmouth Art Center, a tax-exempt, non-profit organization with over 600 members and a full roster of classes, workshops, exhibits, and art sales offered on a year-round basis.
 The Art Center also collaborates with other community groups on joint artistic events.